 It was not in dispute that our client had in fact used the steel, and that the complainant had received a small laceration on his head as a result.
 Our client maintained consistently at the earliest instance and throughout his interview with police that he had been acting in self-defence.

 The matter proceeded through case conference and contest mention before being set down for a 1-day contested hearing.
 At the commencement of the hearing, the prosecution withdrew the offence of Make threat to kill.
-Shaun Pascoe acted on our client’s behalf at the Heidelberg Magistrates’ Court.
+We acted on the client’s behalf at the Heidelberg Magistrates’ Court.

 After pleading not guilty and running a contested hearing, our client was found not guilty on all charges.